gkuhlman/opencard/README.md

 # OpenCard

-A visual baseball scorecard builder.
-Customize every detail with a live preview, then print or share.
+A visual baseball scorecard builder and engine.
+Use JSON to create and share scorecard formats

 ## Features